IdyllicPeripherals/idyllicperipherals.github.io/_projects/2024-03-25-Diamond Polished Switches.md

 ### Opinon: Why It's Important to Keep Switche Parts Mated ###

-Lets say that 1x switch is in a batch is a dud and not polished properly it can end up ruining the quality of 2x Switches.
+Lets say that 1x Switch is in a batch is a dud and not polished properly it can end up ruining the quality of 2x Switches.

 i.e. 1x Bad Switch = Bad Stem + Bad Housing